 Creative advertising can be a very subjective thing to judge as well as grade.
 With that in mind, this class is set up so that any student has the opportunity to get a good grade.
-Knowledge of the industry, hard work, active participation, professionalism and good problem solving skills will also be factors in determining your grade.
+Knowledge of the industry, hard work, active participation and good problem solving skills will also be factors in determining your grade.

-50% - Weekly Homework: Creative Advertising Assignments & Advertising Evaluation Assignments
+60% Weekly Homework: Creative Advertising Assignments & Advertising Evaluation Assignments

-The quality of the weekly, creative work created by you individually or your team, as well as weekly individual work, which will highlight your growing industry knowledge.
+The quality/quantity of the weekly, creative work created by you individually or your team, as well as weekly individual work which will highlight your growing industry knowledge.

-20% - One Pop Quiz (5%) and One Exam (15%)
+20% One Exam (15%) and One Pop Quiz (5%)

-Based on knowledge of the material, your readings and the industry.
+Based on knowledge of the material, your readings and the industry